 Perfect for: Newbies, including children and young learners

 Google’s Toontastic is designed to allow anyone to create 3D cartoons.
 You can create characters, plot the story, narrate and animate the story, add a soundtrack, and then export it.
 It looks like it is solely designed for youngsters, and indeed that is the focus but that doesn’t mean it is exclusive to children.
-You can use pre-made character, or create your own, drop them into a template with scenes and move them around as you wish.
+You can use а pre-made character, or create your own, drop them into a template with scenes and move them around as you wish.
 Remarkable easy and very very cool.
-This a great way to get started and learn but you are confined to the template scenes so you will have to limit yourself.
+This is a great way to get started and learn but you are confined to the template scenes so you will have to limit yourself.
 Ideal for inspiring creativity in young learners and educational settings.

 Toontastic 3D best features:

-- Different templates, scenes, setting, characters
+- Different templates, scenes, settings, characters

 - Youngster friendly